 Evidence is presented that demonstrates the instructor鈥檚 approach to continuous improvement.
 This includes describing what an instructor engages in, and how that learning is utilized to enhance learner-centred, inclusive, and equitable course design, partnership development, assessments, and course processes etc.

-For the Alumni Award for Engaging Students as Partners in Learning, letters of support should come from students, colleagues, administrators or other instructors who have benefited from the intentional approach to include students as partners of the nominee.
-The letters should focus on the candidate's engagement with students as partners and commitment to life-long learning, and should complement and elaborate upon claims made in the nomination letter, specifically responding to the named
+- Letters may come from students, colleagues, administrators or other instructors.
+The letters should focus on the candidate's engagement with students as partners in advancing curricula and their commitment to life-long learning and should complement and elaborate upon claims made in the nomination template.

 Award recipients will:

-• be presented with the award at the annual Teaching Awards Reception;
+- be presented with the award at the annual Teaching Awards Reception; and

-• and, receive a $2,000 award to be used at their discretion.
+- receive a $5,000 award to be used at their discretion

 2024 Dr. burcu habibe baba, Assistant Professor, Gender Studies and Cultural Studies, Faculty of Arts and Science